 Panties - I made a great fitting pair from her pattern line and learned some new knit sewing tips along the way.

-Sports Bra- I constructed a great fitting sports bra from her pattern line, something I have not found in 20 years.
+ports Bra- I constructed a great fitting sports bra from her pattern line, something I have not found in 20 years.

 Lingerie Tips - gave me more insight to knit sewing.